OnlyJ22/StudyToWGU/CS 109/Ch4.md

 * Arrays are **powerful tools** in the Java programming toolbox.

-Absolutely — here are your notes, formatted **exactly** like your original style:

----

 ### Section 2: Java Arrays

 #### What Is a Java Array?